 Dynnargh dhywgh (welcome) to Launceston Then.
 Nostalgia and memories are important for everyone and that is what ‘Launceston then! will seek to record, be it in written or image form.
-With 456 pages and 1,000’s of images this is a unique insight into Launceston and its district’s near and far past.
+With 519 pages and 1,000’s of images, this is a unique and comprehensive insight into Launceston and its district’s near and far past.
 There are many clickable links within this site which will open up further readable pages or pictures, so when you see highlighted text then click away it can lead to all kinds of discoveries and once hidden treasures!
-Affiliated to this website is a Facebook group with 3,000 plus members.
+Affiliated with this website is a Facebook group with 3,000 plus members.
 You can join the group here or if you do not have a Facebook account, you can view the active feed from here: Facebook Group feed.
+Enjoy 🙂

 All published material will be acknowledged.

 The website is freely hosted by Christopher Franklin which enables the site to run without any of the obtrusive advertising that now clogs up the internet and in turn, ruins any enjoyment, so it is a big thank you to Chris for this service.